-This a follow up article to “How to Understand and Identify Narcissistic Abuse?.”
+This a follow up article to “How to Understand and Identify Narcissistic Abuse?”

 Codependency- Inner Child Wounds

 Codependents become disassociated from their “inner trauma child” because during the childhood critical attachment phase, they were so deeply hurt and gaslit, writes Ross Rosenburg, and as protection, and in the attempts to keep the person safe, the brain hermetically seals the trauma.
 In other words, it is kept away from our awareness.
-Also, as a child, they had to suspend their own ideas, feelings, and perceptions for someone else, to be loved and this caused them to “disappear.”
+Also, as a child, they had to suspend their own ideas, feelings, and perceptions for someone else, to be loved, and this caused them to “disappear.”

-The body is the voice of that child and your body’s memories are the doorway to which we can remember and free our inner child(ren) continues Ross Rosenburg.
+The body is the voice of that child, and your body’s memories are the doorway to which we can remember and free our inner child(ren) continues Ross Rosenburg.
 The memories are not meant to come back unless you are in a safe place.
-Body (somatic) memories can be safety accessed and processed through Emotional Freedom Techniques.
+Body (somatic) memories can be safely accessed and processed through Emotional Freedom Techniques.
 EFT Trainer, Craig Weiner, calls EFT one of the most powerful somatic (body) release techniques.
 I agree!